Table Of Content

 8K resolution marks the pinnacle of display innovation, offering unmatched sharpness, depth, and realism.
 Though native content and hardware remain limited, AI upscaling with tools like UniFab Video Upscaler AI bridges the gap—allowing you to enjoy the 8K effect even today.

-8K refers to a display resolution of 7680 × 4320 pixels, totaling over 33 million pixels—four times the resolution of 4K and sixteen times that of 1080p.
+8K refers to a display resolution of 7680 × 4320 pixels, totaling over 33 million pixels—four times the resolution of 4K and sixteen times that of 1080p Full HD.
+The name "8K" comes from the approximately 8,000 horizontal pixels.

-Yes, you can watch 8K content on a 4K TV, but the TV will downscale the video to 4K resolution.
-While the picture quality remains excellent, it won’t display the full detail and sharpness of a true 8K display.
-To properly play and decode 8K files, you’ll also need an 8k video player.
+Yes, but the TV will downscale the video to 4K resolution.
+While the picture quality remains excellent, you won't see the full detail and sharpness of true 8K.
+You'll also need a capable media player that can decode 8K files.
+Check our guide to 8k video player for recommendations.